Cookies information

 Further Mitigations & Controls to be put into place

-• Regular review and monitoring of funding options
+• Continue to review and monitor funding opportunities

-• Investment grade decarbonisation audits of every building needed to establish work needed and cost
+• Investment grade decarbonisation audits to be carried out on a priority basis, and to continue to target available grants to establish work needed and cost

-• Regular discussions with DCC & LEP to secure funding to the for Exeter
+• Regular discussions with DCC & LEP to secure funding for Exeter region

-• Expert advice needed to provide more aggressive measures needed for heating and cooling decarbonisation in high use buildings
+• Expert advice needed to deliver more aggressive measures for decarbonisation in high consumption buildings

 • greater asset management capacity to include energy efficiency in all property maintenance

-• Investigate potential and availability of expansion fleet electrification and equipment across all services
+• Investigate potential leasing options and availability of alternative as well as electric fleet and equipment across all services

 Risk scores